phpspec/prophecy/README.md

 #### Predictions

-`shouldBeCalled()` method here assigns `CallPrediction` to our method prophecy.
+The `shouldBeCalled()` method here assigns `CallPrediction` to our method prophecy.
-Predictions are delayed behavior check for your prophecies.
+Predictions are a delayed behavior check for your prophecies.
 You see, during the entire lifetime of your doubles, Prophecy records every single call you're making against it inside your code.
-After that, Prophecy can use collected information to check if it matches defined predictions.
-You can assign prediction to method prophecy using `MethodProphecy::should(PredictionInterface $prediction)` method.
-As a matter of fact, `shouldBeCalled()` method we used earlier is just a shortcut to:
+After that, Prophecy can use this collected information to check if it matches defined predictions.
+You can assign predictions to method prophecies using the `MethodProphecy::should(PredictionInterface $prediction)` method.
+As a matter of fact, the `shouldBeCalled()` method we used earlier is just a shortcut to:

 ```php
 $entityManager->flush()->should(new Prophecy\Prediction\CallPrediction());
 ```

-It checks if your method of interest (that matches both method name & arguments wildcard) was called 1 or more times.
-If prediction failed - it throws an exception.
-When it does this check happen?
-Whenever you call `checkPredictions()` on main Prophet object:
+It checks if your method of interest (that matches both the method name and the arguments wildcard) was called 1 or more times.
+If the prediction failed then it throws an exception.
+When does this check happen?
+Whenever you call `checkPredictions()` on the main Prophet object:

 ```php
 $prophet->checkPredictions();
 ```

-In PHPUnit, you would want to put this call into `teardown()` method.
+In PHPUnit, you would want to put this call into the `teardown()` method.
 If no predictions are defined, it would do nothing.
-So it wouldn't harm.
+So it won't harm to call it after every test.

 There are plenty more predictions you can play with:

-- `CallPrediction` or `shouldBeCalled()` - checks that method has been called 1 or more times
+- `CallPrediction` or `shouldBeCalled()` - checks that the method has been called 1 or more times
-- `NoCallsPrediction` or `shouldNotBeCalled()` - checks that method has not been called
+- `NoCallsPrediction` or `shouldNotBeCalled()` - checks that the method has not been called
-- `CallTimesPrediction` or `shouldBeCalledTimes($count)` - checks that method has been called `$count` times
+- `CallTimesPrediction` or `shouldBeCalledTimes($count)` - checks that the method has been called `$count` times
-- `CallbackPrediction` or `should($callback)` - checks method against your own custom callback
+- `CallbackPrediction` or `should($callback)` - checks the method against your own custom callback

 Of course, you can always create your own custom prediction any time by implementing `PredictionInterface`.

 ### Spies

-Last bit of awesomeness in Prophecy is out-of-the-box spies support.
-As I said in previous section, Prophecy records every call been made during entire double lifetime.
+The last bit of awesomeness in Prophecy is out-of-the-box spies support.
+As I said in the previous section, Prophecy records every call made during the double's entire lifetime.
 This means you don't need to record predictions in order to check them.
-You can do it by hand by using `MethodProphecy::shouldHave(PredictionInterface $prediction)` method:
+You can also do it manually by using the `MethodProphecy::shouldHave(PredictionInterface $prediction)` method:

 ```php
 $em = $prophet->prophesize('Doctrine\ORM\EntityManager');